onedr0p/exportarr/README.md

 # exportarr

-AIO Prometheus Exporter for Sonarr, Radarr or Lidarr(TBD)
+AIO Prometheus Exporter for Sonarr, Radarr or Lidarr

 [![Go Report Card](https://goreportcard.com/badge/github.com/onedr0p/exportarr)](https://goreportcard.com/report/github.com/onedr0p/exportarr)

-This is Prometheus Exporter will export metrics gathered from Sonarr or Radarr.
+This is Prometheus Exporter will export metrics gathered from Sonarr, Radarr, or Lidarr.
 This only supports v3 APIs for Sonarr and Radarr.
 It will not gather metrics from all 3 at once, and instead you need to tell the exporter what metrics you want.
 Be sure to see the examples below for more information.

 ## Usage